BA, LMT, NCTMB, RMT

 People always ask me what my specialty is.
 And oddly, I always have trouble answering this question.
 Massage is a vast array of blended themes and variations, much like jazz.
 There is a definite improvisational element, composed on the fly and and personalized for each person.
 This is why the best massage transcends any sort of technical description; and why I have trouble when people ask me what kind of massage I do.

 For the more prosaic among us, who may not be satisfied with my more flowery explanatory scribblings (above), my specialties include: Deep Tissue, Sports Massage, Neuromuscular Therapy, Reflexology, Pre-natal Massage, Hot Stone Massage, and several other more exotic modalities.
 I’m also highly influenced by Esalen massage, Cranio-sacral therapy, and I’ve developed the ability to tune into and to work with more subtle energies.
 If you’ve gotten this far, then the massage has already begun.

 Why cannabis massage?
 Ah, yes.
 Why indeed!
-Well, first I should say. “why not cannabis massage?”
-Okay, here’s the thing: Cannabis massage is just a subset of what I do.
-Interestingly, however, incorporating cannabis infused lotions, oils, salves and balms, the best of which are handcrafted by me, into a massage is a great way to get enhanced pain relief and anti-inflammatory effects.
-Some of the products I create can have a mild psychoactive effect, a strong psychoactive effect, or no psychoactive effect at all, depending on the formula.
-All of my products will always have a visceral effect, since they’re combined with my massage, which itself always has a visceral effect.
+Well, first I should say, “why not cannabis massage?”
+Here’s the thing: Cannabis massage is just a subset of the massage world as a whole.
+Interestingly, however, incorporating cannabis infused lotions, oils, salves and balms, many of which are handcrafted by me, into a massage treatment is a great way to get enhanced pain relief and anti-inflammatory effects.
+Some of the products I create can have a mild psychoactive effect, a strong psychoactive effect, or no psychoactive effect at all, depending on how it’s made.
+All of the products I use will always have a visceral effect, since they’re combined with massage, which itself always has a visceral effect.
 For more information about cannabis massage, please go to FAQ, Blog, or Resources.